IETF-OPS-AD/Charters/tdd.md

-The Technical Deep Dives is a presentation series organized by the IESG.
-We are experimenting with the format, and will decide in the future if it should become a more formal part of the meetings.

-The goal is to provide insight into technologies which span multiple areas and to provide a focused exploration of a technology.
+The Technical Deep Dive (TDD) is a venue for tutorials and technical presentations to explore specific topics.
+The goal is to provide insights into technologies which span multiple areas and to provide a focused exploration of a specific technology.

+A TDD session is typically dedicated to a single topic.
+However, when there are reasonable synergies, distinct topics can be scheduled in the same session.

-It primarily designed to share information rather than to share problems.
+There is no uniform format of a TDD session, but TDD is primarily designed to share information rather than problems to be solved.
+A TDD session can combine both tutorial presentation and demos.

+Expressions of interest to present in a TDD session should be sent to tdd-chairs@ietf.org.